-5. Set the voltage to 5 volts by pressing:
+5. Set the voltage to a volts by pressing:

-6. Check that the display reads approximately 0 volts and the minimum current limit value (0.05 to 0.13A depending upon the model and output, see Table 5-4).
-Also, check that the front panel CC annunciator is on indicating that the output is in the constant current mode of operation.

-7. Set the current to 0.5 A by pressing:
+- 6. Check that the display reads approximately 0 volts and the programmable current limit value.
+Also, check that the front panel CC annunciator is on indicating that the output is in the constant current mode of operation. - 7.
+Set the current to 0.5 A by pressing: